Eight reasons to install FRP grating

 In order to prolong the life of steel grating, regular maintenance must be carried out.
 This maintenance cost you both time and money and can be avoided with the use of FRP grating.

-Long lasting in harsh environments
+Reason 3: Long lasting in harsh environments

 FRP grating is unaffected by moisture in the air or by immersion in water, making it ideal for wet environments.
-FRP grating is resistant to a large range of chemicals, which makes it ideal for use in many industries, where steel and aluminium grating would be prone to oxidation or corrosion.
+The grating is resistant to a large range of chemicals, which makes it ideal for use in many industries, where steel and aluminium grating would be prone to oxidation or corrosion.
 Steel and aluminium grating require painting or galvanising for many applications.

-Excellent resistance to thermal and electrical conductivity
+Reason 4: Excellent resistance to thermal and electrical conductivity

 FRP grating is a good insulator with low thermal conductivity.
 Traditional materials like steel and aluminium both conduct heat, making them less than ideal for hot, humid conditions.

-Out grating is non-conductive and has a high dielectric capability while metals like steel and aluminium conduct electricity and must be grounded.
+Our grating is non-conductive and has a high dielectric capability while metals like steel and aluminium conduct electricity and must be grounded.

 Making it suitable for flammable and hazardous environments.